open-learning/git4ol/README.md

 author@shell:~/mock$ git push origin refs/lessons/markdown@0.0.0 refs/markdown@0.0.0/*
 ```

-### Fixing a lesson
+### Updating a lesson

-When fixing a lesson we start by checking out the ref of the lesson we're about to fix into a detached `HEAD`:
+When updating a lesson we start by checking out the ref of the lesson we're about to update into a detached `HEAD`:

 ```shell
 author@shell:~/mock$ git checkout --detach lessons/markdown@0.0.0